SAthamnah/VRBluiTouchInteraction/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/10397313-ff42-4eb5-8446-6c5047937920" />

 ___
-4. To be able to use these functions we need to copy the function "GetBlui" from "InteractableBluiWidgetActor" from "Blui Content" in the content browser, paste the function in our VRTablet Actor functions section.
+4. To use these functions we need to copy the function "GetBlui" from "InteractableBluiWidgetActor" from "Blui Content" in the content browser, paste the function in our VRTablet Actor functions section.
 Drag and drop the screen component to replace the widget after copying.
 Drag and drop the function to the graph and connect it to the target of the ones we have already.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/aaff0a3c-4db2-4341-a098-252b2f869815" />
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/7ec4862a-9d6b-48d7-baab-57aa91a86cad" />